UnknownDetectionParty/UDP-Java/docs/PluginDev.md

  * @author YourNameHere
  * @since 3/16/2018
  */
-@PluginGroup("MyPluginGroup")
+@PluginGroup("MyPluginGroup") // Only one plugin in your workspace needs to have this annotation
 @Plugin(
 	name = "My Plugin Name",
 	description = "My description of the plugin.", author = "YourNameHere",
 	// Use * for wildcard support
-	// For example, this supports any version starting with '1.12' versions = {"1.12*", "1.7.9", "more versions"}
+	// For example, "1.12*" supports any version starting with '1.12' versions = {"1.12*", "1.7.9", "more versions"}
 )
 public class MyPlugin extends KeyPlugin.Toggle {